jpmorganchase/Phantom/docs/api/metrics.rst

    be stored in the returned :class:`Rollout` objects.
--  When debugging or evaluating environments manually by calling ``env.step()`` in a loop (see :ref:`env_execution`) the logging of metrics, to the terminal and/or to a log file can be enabled with the :class:`Telemetry` class configuration methods.
+-  When debugging or evaluating environments manually by calling ``env.step()`` in a loop (see :ref:`env_execution`) the logging of metrics, to the terminal and/or to a log file can be enabled with the :class:`TelemetryLogger` class configuration methods.
 -  When using a custom Phantom :class:`Trainer` class, metrics can be provided to the :meth:`train()` method.